webdevops/php-docker-boilerplate/README.md

 - FTP server (vsftpd)
 - maybe more later...

-This Docker boilerplate based on the best practises and don't use too much magic.
+This Docker boilerplate is based on the [Docker best practices](https://docs.docker.com/articles/dockerfile_best-practices/) and doesn't use too much magic.
 Configuration of each docker container is available in the `docker/` directory - feel free to customize.

-This boilerplate can also be used for any other web project eg. Symfony, CakePHP, Magento and more.
-Just customize the makefile for your needs
+This boilerplate can also be used for any other web project.
+Just customize the makefile for your needs.

-Warning: There may be issues when using it in production - if you have any success stories please contact me.
+*Warning: There may be issues when using it in production.*

+If you have any success stories please contact me.

-You can use my [Vagrant Development VM](https://github.com/mblaschke/vagrant-development) for this Docker boilerplate, eg. for easy creating new boilerplate installations with an easy shell command: `ct docker:create directory`
+You can use my [Vagrant Development VM](https://github.com/mblaschke/vagrant-development) for this Docker boilerplate, e.g. for easily creating new boilerplate installations with short shell command: `ct docker:create directory`.

 ## Table of contents